georgeneokq/geo-php-slim/README.md

 Run `php -S localhost:8000` in the root folder to start a local development server.

 ## Deployment for shared hosting
-1. Transfer the public files (/css, /js, index.php) into shared hosting's public folder.
+1. Transfer files in the `public` folder into shared hosting's public folder.
-2. Transfer the rest of the files into a separate folder that is placed in the shared hosting's root folder.
+2. Transfer the rest of the files into a different folder that is not accessible to the public.
-3. Edit the constant SERVER_ROOT_PATH in **bootstrap/app.php** according to where you placed the non-public files.
+3. Edit the constant SERVER_ROOT_PATH in **bootstrap/app.php** according to where you placed the non-public server files.

 ## DEVELOPMENT TIPS
 This framework is very similar to Laravel - it is an MVC framework that uses